Shopify/statsd-instrument/CONTRIBUTING.md

 Report issues using the [Github issues tracker](https://github.com/Shopify/statsd-instrument/issues/new).

-When reporting issues, please incldue the following information:
+When reporting issues, please include the following information:

 - Your Ruby interpreter version.
 - The statsd-instrument version. **Note:** only the latest version is supported.